 Is cryptocurrency a “bubble” or new money that will disrupt our financial system?

-Distributed ledger vs a central database
+Distributed Ledger vs a Central Database

-Today, the term “Bitcoin” is familiar to most people: even those who lack a basic understanding of cryptocurrency, seek to invest in it in hope of fast and quick gains.
-By this article, we want to tell you about everything a crypto user needs to know to avoid common mistakes.
+With this article, we want to tell you about everything a crypto user needs to know to avoid common mistakes.

 Satoshi, the inventor of Bitcoin, had a goal to develop “a peer-to-peer electronic cash system”.
 He described the basic principles of its work in the White Paper (the project documentation).
 If you have no time for reading it, here is an explanation “for dummies”.
 Let’s see what crypto transactions look like, who issues new coins and how they are different from our ordinary money.

 To make a cryptocurrency transaction (to send or receive digital money from another user) you both have to be the members of the same blockchain network.
 The natural question would be “How you know that your peer can be trusted, considering that all transactions are irreversible?”
 In a bank, this trust is ensured by a central authority, which keeps records and makes sure the balance is correct.
 In a blockchain network, this consensus is achieved by every peer having their copy of all records, validated my miners.

 Although tokens and cryptocurrency behave largely in the same way, they are not the same entity.

 Cryptocurrency coins such as Bitcoin and Ehtereum are a means of value exchange over a decentralized network while tokens exist to create an incentetive withing a particular project.

 Companies also use tokens during ICOs to raise funding.

 Tokens are either securities or utilities.
 Security tokens fall under a lot of regulation while utility tokens exist in a gray market.